sanhaus/control-panel.en/help/subdomains-certificates/using/setting-up-new-subdomain.md

 # Setting up a subdomain {#setting-up-subdomain}

-Control Panel allows you to fully delegate a subdomain to Adobe Campaign.
-To do this, follow the steps detailed below.

 >[!NOTE]
 >
+>The section below describes how to fully delegate a subdomain to Adobe Campaign.
+>
->The use of CNAMEs for subdomain delegation is not supported through the Control Panel.
+>The use of CNAMEs for subdomain delegation is not recommended by Adobe and not supported through the Control Panel.
 For more on this method, refer to [this page](https://helpx.adobe.com/campaign/kb/domain-name-delegation.html).

+Control Panel allows you to fully delegate a subdomain to Adobe Campaign.
+To do this, follow the steps detailed below.

-1. In the **[!UICONTROL Subdomains & Certificates]** card, select the desired instance, then click the **[!UICONTROL Setup new subdomain]** button.
+1. In the **[!UICONTROL Subdomains & Certificates]** card, select the desired instance, then click **[!UICONTROL Setup new subdomain]**.

     ![](assets/subdomain1.png)